joaonunesss/joaonunesss/README.md

 ## About me 📑

-🔌 - Mechatronics technician <br>
+🔌 - Mechatronics technician<br>
-💯 - On path to a carreer change
+💯 - On path to a carreer change<br>
-👨‍💻 - Student at 42Porto
+👨‍💻 - Student at 42Porto<br>
-💞 - Voluntary in a social solidarity store
+💞 - Voluntary in a social solidarity store<br>
-🏉 - Rugby player
+🏉 - Rugby player<br>
-👨‍💼 - Vice-President of Clube Rugby Famalicao
+👨‍💼 - Vice-President of Clube Rugby Famalicao<br>
-👸 - Father of a beautiful girl
+👸 - Father of a beautiful girl<br>

 ## My skills 🖥